DavidFBalcon/react_fun_chat/README.md

  ```
  8. Improvements
  ```
    a) If possible, the implementation of profile pictures.
 Beside every bubble, a small profile picture, randomly defaulted at first and with a choice to upload, would be present.
+(COMPLETED!)
    b) Using additional CSS, be able to expand the message box in preview mode.
 In its current state, when viewed in the Cloud9 Preview browser box, the message box is only able to view one message at a time, which is slightly inconvenient.
    c) Be able to add channel functionality.
 This would be done using PSQL and integrating logic to parse different tables depending on the channel, changing the chat history state accordingly.
  ```
-pip install --upgrade google-auth
-npm install react-google-login